 Creamed Corn from Scratch – Skip the canned, store-bought version and make your own with frozen corn kernels in only 10 minutes.

 I’ve got a whole bunch of Thanksgiving side dishes coming at you guys this week but I couldn’t be more excited to start this sides parade off than with some creamed corn.

-This is a from scratch recipe and it’s no more difficult to make than a batch of mac and cheese.
+This is a from scratch recipe and it’s no more difficult to make than a pot of mac and cheese.

 Creamed corn has always been one of my favorite holiday side dishes but I don’t ever remember watching the women of my family make it so I threw this together the other night as if I were making mac and cheese because all creamed corn should have a nice, creamy base, yes?

 I tossed a pound of thawed corn into a cream (bechamel) sauce, stirred in about a cup of shredded gouda, added lots of pepper and a little salt.
 Then I pureed about half of the mixture with an immersion blender right in the pan.